GoncharovVV/Array-Methods/README.md

 # Array-Methods
+This is self training work.
 The point of this application is to show understanding of JS.
 OOP implemented by prototypes, IIFE (Immediately-Invoked Function Expression), DOM rendering, array methods, work with JSON, simple form validation...